heygrady/blog/source/_posts/2012-07-03-state-of-browsers-july-2012.markdown

 The chart above shows how all of the A-grade browsers measure up.
 With the inclusion of IE7, the A-grade browsers above cover nearly 95% of browsers.
 I consider an A-grade browser to be the browsers that you'll promise a client that you'll test against.
 For my money, the most obvious choices are browsers that real people are using.
 It's sensible to ignore browsers with a negligible market share (less than 1%) and once a browser drops below 5%, it should be marked for removal.
 It's usually really obvious where to draw the line.

-Here's what i've been giving my clients:
+Here's what I've been giving my clients:

 - IE9, IE8, IE7
   - consider dropping IE7